Female Lawyers – A New Milestone for the Freed Kamlari Community

 During her student years, Bishnu was an outspoken and passionate leader in opposing the practice of kamlari, leading rescue operations of indentured children and convincing parents not to send their daughters away.
 She even risked being expelled from school because she insisted on liberating kamlari who were working for her own headmaster and teachers.
 Now that’s courage!

-At Maghe Sankranti 2020, before the pandemic, Bishnu’s local government presented her with an award for the work she has done for her community (pictured above).
+At Maghe Sankranti 2020, before the pandemic, Bishnu’s local government presented her with an award for the work she has done for her community (pictured left).
 I am gratified to see the ways these women, once mistreated and made to feel worthless, are being recognized and honored for their remarkable achievements.